adstuart/azure-dnat-floatingip-csr/README.md

 In the diagram below, your diligent cloud packet herding has now got the traffic to the backend on AVS (or On-Premises) with its original IP intact.
 This makes your niche application owner happy as they can identify the client and make stuff work.

-However when your backend responds to the client, what will happen?
+However, when your backend responds to the client, what will happen?
 AVS has a packet to forward with dst.ip = 1.2.3.4.
 It has no idea where this exists, it will forward it to its default gateway.
-Depending on how you've configured AVS, this either means the packet won't get back to the client at all, or it will return to the client, but with a completely different IP address
+Depending on how you've configured AVS, this either means the packet won't get back to the client at all, or it will return to the client, but with a completely different source IP address

 ![](images/2021-10-19-22-18-04.png)